ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 * `lsf` to list objects and directories in easy to parse format
 * `lsjson` to list objects and directories in JSON format

-## `rclone` sync
+## `rclone sync`

-Make source and dest identical, modifying destination only.

-### Synopsis
+{: #rclone-sync}

-Sync the source to the destination, changing the destination only.
-Doesn’t transfer unchanged files, testing by size and modification time or MD5SUM.
+The `sync` operation makes the source and destination identical, and modifies the destination only.
+Syncing doesn’t transfer unchanged files, testing by size and modification time or MD5SUM.
 Destination is updated to match source, including deleting files if necessary.

 Since this can cause data loss, test first with the `--dry-run` flag to see exactly what would be copied and deleted.
 {:important}

 Note that files in the destination won’t be deleted if there were any errors at any point.

-It is always the contents of the directory that is synced, not the directory so when source:path is a directory, it’s the contents of source:path that are copied, not the directory name and contents.
-See extended explanation in the `copy` command above if unsure.
+The _contents_ of the directory are synced, not the directory itself.
+When `source:path` is a directory, it’s the contents of `source:path` that are copied, not the directory name and contents.
+For more information, see the extended explanation in the `copy` command.

-If dest:path doesn’t exist, it is created and the source:path contents go there.
+If `dest:path` doesn’t exist, it is created and the `source:path` contents go there.

 ```
 rclone sync source:path dest:path [flags]
 ```

-### Using rclone from multiple locations at the same time
+### Using `rclone` from multiple locations at the same time
+{: #rclone-sync-multiple}

-You can use rclone from multiple places at the same time if you choose different subdirectory for the output, eg
+You can use `rclone` from multiple places at the same time if you choose different subdirectory for the output:

 ```
 Server A> rclone sync /tmp/whatever remote:ServerA
 Server B> rclone sync /tmp/whatever remote:ServerB
 ```

-If you sync to the same directory then you should use rclone copy otherwise the two rclones may delete each others files, eg
+If you `sync` to the same directory then you should use `rclone copy`otherwise the two processes may delete each others files:

 ```
 Server A> rclone copy /tmp/whatever remote:Backup
 Server B> rclone copy /tmp/whatever remote:Backup
 ```

-### --backup-dir=DIR
+### `--backup-dir=DIR`
+{: #rclone-sync-backup}

 When using `sync`, `copy` or `move` any files which would have been overwritten or deleted are moved in their original hierarchy into this directory.

 If `--suffix` is set, then the moved files will have the suffix added to them.
-If there is a file with the same path (after the suffix has been added) in DIR, then it will be overwritten.
+If there is a file with the same path (after the suffix has been added) in the directory it will be overwritten.

 The remote in use must support server side move or copy and you must use the same remote as the destination of the sync.
 The backup directory must not overlap the destination directory.

-For example

 ```
 rclone sync /path/to/local remote:current --backup-dir remote:old